nuodb/nuodb-cp-docs/content/docs/configuration/backup/on-demand.md

 {{< /tab >}}
 {{< /tabs >}}

-### Import a backup
+### Import backup

-DBaaS uses an embedded backup manager to execute and monitor backups.
+NuoDBaaS uses an embedded backup manager to execute and monitor backups.
-A backup registry holds a calatog about existing database backups.
+A backup catalog holds information about existing database backups.
-By default `Secret` resources are used as a backup registry that are bound to a single Kubernetes cluster.
+By default `Secret` resources are used as a backup catalog bound to a single Kubernetes cluster.
-A DBaaS administrator can transfer a backup registry `Secret` resource from another cluster running in the same region.
+A NuoDBaaS administrator can transfer a backup catalog `Secret` resource from another cluster running in the same region.
 For more information on backup execution and management, see [Backup Plugin]({{< ref "../../administration/backup/data-protection-overview.md#backup-plugin" >}})

-Before such backup is usable in DBaaS, it must be imported by supplying its `backupHandle` and `pluginName` which manages the backup.
+Before a backup can be used in NuoDBaaS, it must be imported by supplying its `backupHandle` and the `pluginName` that manages the backup.

 {{< tabs "import-backup" >}}
 {{< tab "nuodb-cp" >}}